zosma-ai/training/GenAI-Introduction/coursework.md

    - Applications and implications of Generative AI

 2. **Fundamentals of Machine Learning**
-   - Review of machine learning concepts
+   - Review of machine learning concepts that use discriminative models
    - Introduction to neural networks
    - Overview of deep learning frameworks (TensorFlow, PyTorch)

 3. **Generative Models Basics**
-   - Introduction to generative vs. discriminative models
+   - Introduction to generative AI models
    - Overview of variational autoencoders (VAEs)
    - Introduction to Generative Adversarial Networks (GANs)